All Episodes

 Of course.

-So here here's the the here's the rules that are different.
+So here's the rules that are different.

-We're gonna play by the rules.
+We're going to play by the rules.

-We are he said he's not surrendering his authority.
+He said he's not surrendering his authority.

-He's not starting his tenure as attorney general by surrendering his authority.
+He's not starting his tenure as Attorney General by surrendering his authority.

 And that was the message today.

-I I was I thought he did a very effective job.
+I thought he did a very effective job.

 According to guidelines, my understanding is he doesn't have to release any of it.

-I mean, this is what people do not understand.
+It's a confidential, I mean, this is what people do not understand.

 I've been saying this for 19 months, 20 months now.